DevdudeX/LMD-Alternative-Camera-Mod/README.md

 ## Info for keyboard/mouse
-- If you want to actively play with mouse, the automatic alignment of the camera by the mod must be switched, otherwise mouse input has no effect (`AlignMode=Manual`)
+- If you want to actively play with mouse, the automatic alignment of the camera by the mod must be switched off, otherwise mouse input has no effect (`AlignMode=Manual`)
-- The game works best by setting mouse to `Steering Only` in LMD options and using the keyboard for forward and brake
+- Playing with keyboard and mouse works best by setting mouse to `Steering Only` in LMD options and using the keyboard for forward and brake

 ## Known Issues & Fixes
-- Game may freeze on quitting: Add the `--quitfix` to Steam Launch Options ([MelonLoader launch option](https://github.com/LavaGang/MelonLoader#launch-options))
+- Game may freeze on quitting: Add the `--quitfix` to Steam Launch Options (see [Melon Loader launch option](https://github.com/LavaGang/MelonLoader#launch-options))
-- Bike sometimes gets stuck and does not move anymore after switching between biking and photo mode; intentionally falling of the bike usually fixes this (use controller `B`)
+- Bike sometimes gets stuck and does not move anymore after switching between bike and photo mode; this mostly happens when the bike is still at level start or a checkpoint; only restart of level or checkpoint resolves such situations; sometimes it works to intentionally fall of the bike (controller `B`)
+- Every now and then, even with automatic camera positioning, the vertical alignment changes  slightly and has to be corrected manually once
 - Low and mid depth of field setting in LMD blurs the bike in third person mode